2023 ANNUAL MEETING of the Friends of the Fred Meijer CIS Trail:

-Our Annual Trailblazer Newsletter is out.
-Catch up on some of the happenings and some history along along the Fred Meijer CIS Trail.
+Our Annual Trailblazer Newsletter will be out the last of March, 2025.
+Catch up on some of the happenings and some history along the Fred Meijer CIS Trail.

 Friends of the Fred Meijer Clinton Ionia Shiawassee Trail